mlrun/mlrun/docs/install-local-docker-reg.md

-# Installing MLRun on a Local Docker Registry
+# Install MLRun on a local Docker registry

 To use MLRun with your local Docker registry, run the MLRun API service, dashboard, and example Jupyter server, by using the following script.